maizer2/maizer2.github.io/about.md

 ### **Introduction**

-* My name is Hyeonwoo Jin, I borned at Republic of Korea in Busan.
+* My name is Hyeonwoo Jin, I borned at Republic of Korea in Busan and now live in Seoul.
-* Now I work ETRI in Visual Intelligence Laboratory and i have a master's degree in graduate school DSU.
+* Now I work KIDA in Center for Military Analysis and Planning Battlefield Information Planning Division.
 * I research visual intelligence using probailistic models via VAE, GAN, Diffusion.
 * My favorite sentence is "There is no end to learning."